harsh0706/Prediction-using-Supervised-ML/README.md

 # Prediction-using-Supervised-ML
 Data Science & Business Analytics Task - 1
-Predicting the percentage of a student based on the no. of study hours using Simple Linear Regression Model
+In this simple linear regression task the percentage of a student based on the number of hours is predicted.
 Tool Used - Python(Jupyter Notebook)